Clinician’s Corner 2017: The ACEs Issue

 Download PDF of our 2017 Clinician’s Corner here!

-Welcome to our first issue of Clinician’s Corner.
+Welcome to our first issue of Clinician’s Corner, focusing on adverse childhood experiences.
 Our team has unique experience as practitioners and researchers.
 We have worked in schools, foster care agencies, maternity homes, domestic violence shelters and private practice.
 While we love our role as researchers, we perceive a disconnect between research and practice.
 We want to know what practitioners think and we want practitioners to know what we are working on.
 We understand that many practitioners (despite sometimes vocal admonishments) do not have the time to sort through the many relevant journal articles and translate that information into their practice.

 Clinician’s Corner is our means to bring researchers and practitioners together to have a unique dialogue about current issues that will culminate in an annual digest co-created by social work researchers and practitioners.
 Our goal is to provide short-form reviews of research and implications for practice.
 We also want to provide a free and engaging professional development opportunity where practitioners co-create the final product through a series of Facebook Live sessions where attendees can earn Continuing Education Units (CEUs).